PonasKovas/rotmguard/README.md

 ### Features

  - **Autonexus.** Keep in mind that even the best autonexus won't save your wizard if you're gonna goof around and walk over enemies that EP.
-Just try to avoid walking over enemies and you should be fine. *If you do end up dying while using this tool (and you were not goofing around and walking over enemies) please open an issue!
-Also if you have it recorded the video would help too!*
  - **Fake name.** Changes your name on the top left corner of the screen and when you type something in chat.
- - **/con** command to quickly and conveniently connect to servers.
+ - **Anti-Debuffs** Removes client-side debuffs such as confused, blind, etc.
  - Might add more later, also feel free to open PRs!

 ### Dependencies